akka/akka/akka-docs/intro/what-is-akka.rst

 tools and the wrong level of abstraction.
 Akka is here to change that.
 Using the Actor Model we raise the abstraction level and provide a better platform to build correct, concurrent, and scalable applications.
-For fault-tolerance we adopt the "Let it crash" model which the telecom industry has used with great success in to build applications that self-heal and systems that never stop.
-Actors also provides the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.
+For fault-tolerance we adopt the "Let it crash" model which the telecom industry has used with great success to build applications that self-heal and systems that never stop.
+Actors also provide the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.